-The existing rail corridor is owned by the NSW Government (Transport for NSW) and leased to ARTC.
+The majority of the proposed action will be undertaken within the existing corridors of the Mungindi and Boggabilla rail lines between Narrabri and North Star.
+The rail corridor is owned by the NSW Government (Transport for NSW) and leased to ARTC.

-1.4 Size of the development footprint or work area (hectares)

-The width of the rail corridor varies between Parkes to Narromine.
+Size of the development footprint or work area (hectares) The width of the rail corridor varies between Narrabri and North Star.
 The rail corridor is defined by fences located approximately 20 metres either side of the rail line, however in some sections where fences are not present the rail corridor may be wider, extending out to about 30 to 40 metres from the rail line.
 The development footprint varies along the length of the proposed action depending on the construction activities that are to take place in any given area.
-Further as discussed in Section 2 the proposed action may require works outside the rail corridor including those associated with curve easing and level crossing rationalisation.
+Further, as discussed in Section 2 the proposed action may require works outside the rail corridor including those associated with curve easing and level crossing rationalisation.
 These works are anticipated to be generally in close proximity to the rail corridor subject to further design.
-The location of the north to west connection line, which would mostly be located outside the existing rail corridor, is yet to be confirmed.
+The referral area includes the construction footprint, including provision for ancillary facilities, for the total 183 kilometres of the rail line; resulting in a referral area of approximately 1561 hectares.
+Street address of the site The site on which the proposed action will be undertaken is the rail corridor generally between Narrabri and North Star.
+There is no applicable street address. footprint or work area (hectares)